 PMC-Serial is part of the PMC Module family of modular I/O components by Dynamic Engineering.
 The PMC-Serial is capable of providing multiple serial protocols both synchronous and asynchronous with a wide range of baud rates.
-The RTN4 interface uses two RS-232 drivers and two RS-232 receivers for each of the four UART channels.
-The SCC is configured with RS-232 IO as well.
+The RTN5 interface has two UART [A,B] channels set-up with RS-422 and two channels with RS-232 [C,D].
+The SCC is configured with RS-232 IO.
 Two enhanced hysteresis MIL STD 188-114A receivers, and two open drain active low output drivers are also provided.

-FIGURE 1 PMC-SERIAL BLOCK DIAGRAM Other configurations are built into the board layout, including a second quad UART replacing the SSC, and RS-485 I/O. Different oscillators can be installed, or other modifications can be made to accommodate your particular requirements.
+FIGURE 1 PMC-SERIAL BLOCK DIAGRAM

+Other configurations are built into the board layout, including a second quad UART replacing the SSC, and RS-485 I/O. Different oscillators can be installed, or other modifications can be made to accommodate your particular requirements.
 The new variation will be offered as a "standard" special order product.
 Please see our web page for current products offered and contact Dynamic Engineering with your custom application.